 The till tailings cover has an overall gentle downslope gradient away from the North Dam.
-Photo 9 shows a view looking north of the drainage swale located down the middle of the tailings cover at the north end of the TMA.
+Photo 7 shows a view looking north of the drainage swale located down the middle of the tailings cover at the north end of the TMA.
 This swale was constructed to assist in directing runoff away from the crest of the North Dam.
 The swale was clear of any debris or vegetation and although there was evidence that water has flowed in the swale, at the time of the inspection it was dry except for one pool of water.
-Photo 10 shows a view of the swale looking south.
+Photo 8 shows a view of the swale at the location of the original cofferdam.

-Vegetation is slowly developing over the entire area of the cover as shown in Photo 11.
+As planned, vegetation is slowly developing over the entire area of the cover as shown in Photo 11.